aditikhare11/RISC-V-Core/README.md

 # Building a RISC-V Core using TL-Verilog

-This project contains all the information needed to build a RISC-V Core which implements the entire RV32I Base Instruction Set (except FENCE, ECALL, EBREAK).
-The core is built using TL-Verilog.
+This project contains all the information needed to build a RISC-V Core which implements the RV32I Base Instruction Set.
+The core is built using TL-Verilog and MakerChip.

 ## Table Of Contents